Online course led by a certified and experienced permaculture teacher

 We are dedicated to engaging a diverse audience with this course.

 You may be able to start the course at one of our events, such as the convergence or diploma gathering as lockdown restrictions ease.
 Blended remote elements will be offered too - webinars, creating guilds with others and online communities to enable you to feel connected.

-If you would prefer to study at your own pace without a teacher supporting your learning, why don't you try the Open Access Designing for Resilience course.
+If you would prefer to study at your own pace without a teacher supporting your learning, have a look at our self-study course here.

 Already studied beyond this level?